March 25th

 Meaning of the subhAShita:

-How can we speculate about a new fact?
+How can we speculate a brand-new fact?
 Only, the same can be said in a variety of ways!
 Reflect on this.

 Commentary:

-When a discovery is made, can one exaggerate it so much that he changes the facts all together?
+When a discovery is made, can one exaggerate it so much that he changes the facts altogether?!
 Can he speculate on things that don't even exist?
 Not really.
 But then, the same can be presented in a variety of ways.

-This rule is not true only of newfound discoveries and inventions alone.
-Even when narrating an incident, one should not deviate too much from reality.
-Otherwise, it becomes a fiction!
+This rule is not true only of newfound discoveries alone.
+While narrating an incident, one should not deviate too much from reality.
+Otherwise, it becomes fiction!
 However, the same can be presented in many different ways.
-Depending on how and what the approach is, the results are received accordingly!
+The perception of content depends on how it is narrated!

-The lesson to take away - Saying things the way they are isn't the only criteria.
-The same can be done in many different ways.
-Be mindful and complaisant of others' feelings.
-That not only sets amiable communication standards but also paves the way for honest and hearty conversations and relationships!
+The key takeaway here is, that simply stating the facts isn’t enough.
+The same message can be conveyed in many ways.
+Be mindful and considerate of others' feelings.
+This not only elevates the standards of amiable communication but also fosters genuine and meaningful conversations and relationships!

 pada vigrahaH: